Disclosure: This page may contain affiliate links. Clicking through for additional information or to make a purchase may result in a small commission.

 The man in the restaurant is reduced to his weight, and well… his fat.
 Rather than a person, he becomes fat, the embodiment of fat.
 Carver wrote Fat in a collection of stories that were published in 1976.
 A time when fat-shaming and body policing probably happened, but were never spoken about like they are today.
 The fat man’s name is never learned.
 His fatness reminds other people in the story of the fat people they once knew and Carver highlights a pattern with these memories: the people can only remember the fat, not the person.

-Self control, body image, fat, diets, weight, healthy, raw, clean eating, fat burning, beach body, shame, depression, abs of steel dominate our world in 2016.
+Self control, body image, fat, diets, weight, healthy, raw, clean eating, fat burning, beach body, shame, depression, abs of steel dominate our world.
 I hope that you read Carver’s story, Fat and I hope that it reminds you that you are never just your fat, nor should you judge some based on that.

 Are you a fan of Raymond Carver?
 What is your favourite short story?
-What author or short story would you like me to look at for February?
-As always, remember to share the reading love
+As always, share the reading love.